MiloszJurewicz/spyro-jooq-presentation/readme.md

+Plan of presentation

+- Why use sql builder? orm, vs low level sql like jdbc template
+- What are cool features of jooq and why it might be worth looking at it
+- Simple non type safe sql, boring
+- Simple type safe queries, with type safe mappings
+- Complex queries with type safety and mappings

+## Basic showcase

 ## Code generation

 You can use jooq code gen functionality to generate classes based on your db, those later can be used to write typesafe